genesis-community/blacksmith-genesis-kit/MANUAL.md

 - `ip` - The static IP address to deploy the Blacksmith broker to.
 This must exist within the static range of the `network`.

-- 'shareable` - When registering the service broker, advertise the services as shareable or not.
+- `shareable` - When registering the service broker, advertise the services as shareable or not.

 ## Sizing and Deployment Parameters